Alan-A/GetSimple-I18N-InnovationGrid/README.md

 * [i18n Special Pages](http://get-simple.info/extend/plugin/i18n-special-pages/319/)

 ### Components
-The following theme features require GetSimple components:
+The following theme features require GetSimple components, which are saved here in the components.xml file:
 * BurgerMenu for navigation on devices with narrow screens
   * BurgerIcon
     ```php